 Welcome to The Belgian American.

-My name is Kristine Smets.
-I am a professional historian and genealogist.
-I grew up in Kalmthout, a town north of the city of Antwerp in Belgium, not far from the border with the Netherlands.
-In 1987 I moved to the United States, and for the last twenty-three years have been living in Baltimore, Maryland.
-I frequently travel to Belgium to conduct research.
+Kristine Smets is a professional historian and genealogist.
+She grew up in Kalmthout, a town north of the city of Antwerp in Belgium, not far from the border with the Netherlands.
+In 1987 she moved to the United States, and for the last twenty-five years she has been living in Baltimore, Maryland.
+She frequently travels to Belgium to conduct research.

-I studied history at the Catholic University of Louvain (Belgium), and obtained both a Master of Arts in History and a Master’s in Library Science degree from Kent State University in Ohio.
-At Kent State I studied with Dr. Robert Swierenga, one of the most prominent historians of the Dutch American experience.
-Under his tutelage I wrote a study of one of the Belgian ethnic newspapers, The Gazette van Moline.
-Upon graduation, I worked for more than twenty years in the library world, both in Chicago and Baltimore, specializing in rare books and special collections.
+Kristine studied history at the Catholic University of Louvain (Belgium), and obtained both a Master of Arts in History and a Master’s in Library Science degree from Kent State University in Ohio.
+At Kent State she studied with Dr. Robert Swierenga, one of the most prominent historians of the Dutch American experience.
+Under his tutelage she wrote a study of one of the Belgian ethnic newspapers, The Gazette van Moline.
+Upon graduation, she worked for more than twenty years in the library world, both in Chicago and Baltimore, specializing in rare books and special collections.

-In 2012, I returned to my first love, history, and began honing my skills as a professional genealogist.
-I attended the National Institute on Genealogical Research in 2014, and earned a Certificate in Genealogy of Boston University in 2016.
-I have studied at the Genealogical Research Institute of Pittsburgh, and am currently a participant in ProGen 36, an 18-month intensive study of the book Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers and Librarians, edited by Elizabeth Shown Mills.
+In 2012, she returned to her first love, history, and began honing her skills as a professional genealogist.
+She attended the National Institute on Genealogical Research in 2014, and earned a Certificate in Genealogy of Boston University in 2016.
+She has studied at the Genealogical Research Institute of Pittsburgh, the Salt Lake Institute for Genealogy, and has complete ProGen, an 18-month intensive study of the book Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers and Librarians, edited by Elizabeth Shown Mills.